xaratustrah/dolphinlog/README.md

 #### Installation

-`otterlog` is by nature platform independent.
+`dolphinlog` is by nature platform independent.
 The simplest way to install it is to use PyPI:

-    pip install otterlog
+    pip install dolphinlog

-Other than that `otterlog` needs just a working Python 3 installation.
+Other than that `dolphinlog` needs just a working Python 3 installation.
 So whatever OS you have, just put the script somewhere you can call it, e.g. by symbolic linking like this:

-    ln -s otterlog /usr/local/bin/otterlog
+    ln -s dolphinlog /usr/local/bin/dolphinlog

 #### Usage
 Just type:

-    otterlog
+    dolphinlog

 In the command line and the program starts.
 If you like to skip an entry, just press enter.
 If no command line arguments are given at invocation time, then the program creates a folder in the home directory:

-    ~/.otterlog/otterlog.sqlite
+    ~/.dolphinlog/dolphinlog.sqlite

 otherwise a specific database filename can be given by the `-db` switch. `-v` switch increases the verbosity.
 If the switch `-adi` is provided, then an `*.adi` file is exported.
 For this export either the default database file name is used, or a database filename should be given.

 #### DB Fields and ADIF-3 export

-`otterlog` supports export to function to the ADIF3 \*.adi format.
+`dolphinlog` supports export to function to the ADIF3 \*.adi format.
 The [ADIF 3](http://adif.org/) standard has a very comprehensive list of fields.
-In order to find a minimalistic implementation of export function, `otterlog` adapts the minimum ADIF record fields required by the website [eQSL](https://www.eqsl.cc), but also includes additional fields.
+In order to find a minimalistic implementation of export function, `dolphinlog` adapts the minimum ADIF record fields required by the website [eQSL](https://www.eqsl.cc), but also includes additional fields.
 Minimum ADIF-3 fields required by eQSL:

 |Field  |  Description|
 |-------|-------------|